temporalio/temporal-learning/docs/tutorials/java/audiobook/index.md

 It uses the same name replacing the `txt` extension with `mp3`.
 If an output file already exists, the project versions it to prevent name collisions.

-The `TTSWorkflow` returns a string, the /path/to/your/output/audio-file.
+The `TTSWorkflow` returns a string, the `/path/to/your/output/audio-file`.
 Check the Web UI Input and Results section after the Workflow completes.
 The results path is also displayed as part of the CLI's `workflow execute` command output and in the Worker logs.

 :::tip Cautions and notes

 - Do not modify your input or output files while the Workflow is running.
-  Temporal isn't a cure for bad judgement.
 - The Workflow fails if you don't pass a valid text file named with a `txt` extension.

 :::